 A: Much to my surprise and delight, my adult children have evolved into key mentors for me.
 They learned from me and now I learn from them.
-My two sons are not only attending college, they are both proud members of the Washington Army National Guard.
-One serves in field artillery, the other is a medic.
+My two sons are county deputies and serve in the Army National Guard, one as a medic and the other as a field artillery soldier.
 My oldest daughter is in the Air Force ROTC program at the University of Washington.
 My youngest daughter just started college at UC-Santa Barbara on an Army ROTC scholarship.
 I find their differing perspectives influential.

 Q: Do you have a favorite quote or mantra you live by?

 A: “If you don’t know where you are going, you’ll end up someplace else.”
 Yogi Berra.
 I have adapted it a bit--“If you don’t know where you are going, how will you know when you get there?”
 I think a critical component of success and leadership is having clear vision and a well-planned pathway.

 Q: How do you recharge from a busy or stressful day?

 A: I work out, walk my dog, and hang out with my big network of awesome friends!